Chern Fermi pocket, topological pair density wave, and charge-4e and charge-6e superconductivity in kagome superconductors

-The field of transition-metal \kagome lattice materials has leapt forward with the recent discovery of superconductivity in a new family of vanadium-based \kagome metals \avs ($A=$ K, Rb, Cs) \cite{stephen-prl, stephen-prm}.
-In contrast to the insulating \kagome compounds extensively studied for quantum spin liquids and doped Mott insulators \cite{yonglee, norman-rmp, palee}, \avs are nonmagnetic correlated metals with itinerant electrons traversing the unique \kagome lattice structure that geometrically frustrates kinetic motion due to quantum interference.
-They are complementary to the (Fe, Co, Mn)-based itinerant \kagome magnets that exhibit rich correlated topological phenomena \cite{joe-nat,yin-nat,wsm-sci-morali,wsm-sci-liu,wsm-natphy-liu,yin-natphy}, but have remained nonsuperconducting at low temperatures.
+The field of transition-metal \kagome lattice materials has leapt forward with the discovery of superconductivity in a new family of vanadium-based \kagome metals {\avs} ($A=$ K, Rb, Cs) \cite{stephen-prm, stephen-prl}.
+In contrast to the insulating \kagome compounds extensively studied for quantum spin liquids and doped Mott insulators \cite{yonglee, norman-rmp, palee}, {\avs} are nonmagnetic correlated metals with itinerant electrons traversing the geometrically frustrated \kagome lattice.
+They are complementary to the (Fe, Co, Mn)-based itinerant \kagome magnets that exhibit rich correlated topological phenomena \cite{joe-nat, yin-nat, wsm-sci-morali, wsm-sci-liu, wsm-natphy-liu, yin-natphy}, but have remained nonsuperconducting at low temperatures.